 You can find our full review of Deaf Dealer’s Journey into Fear here

 Deaf Dealer are yet another Canadian band who were active during the height of USPM.
-Their sound and imagery slots very nicely with the rest of our USPM outfits.
-Their debut is very solid, but there’s something utterly magical about 1987’s Journey Into Fear that puts it at another level.
-It was written and recorded in 1987 but the label refused to release it due to predictions of it being unprofitable.
-Assholes.
-Well, this album was officially released in 2014 and it’s a wonderful thing for the world that it’s more accessible to us because USPM fans will find plenty to sink their teeth into.
+Their sound and imagery slots very nicely with the rest of our American classics.
+Their debut is very solid, but there’s something utterly magical about Journey Into Fear that puts it at another level.
+It was written and recorded in 1987, but the label refused to release it due to predictions of it being unprofitable.
+It’s been floating around on the internet before being officially released in 2014.
+I’m including it here in this part of the guide because of its impeccable quality and the fact it was recorded back during the peak of the USPM movement.

 Emerald: Armed for Battle